ylxdzsw/Restful.jl/doc/route.md

 ### Route

-In Rest.jl, resources are structured as a tree.
+In Restful.jl, resources are structured as a tree.
 A Request starts from the root and be passed through subresources until reaching the end.

 Valid route rules are either a ASCIIString or a Function that accepts a string and